 We all know that protein is vital for building and growing muscles in our body.
-In addition to that, protein is responsible for building and repairing of tissues, cartilage, skin and hair.
+In addition to that, protein and it’s constituent collagen is responsible for building and repairing of tissues, cartilage, skin and hair.
 Protein helps to produce chemicals in our body like enzymes and hormones.

 The building blocks of Protein are amino acids.
 There are a variety of amino acids which combine to create protein, and our body needs all of them in required proportion to synthesise protein.